 About Kidney Cancer

-Primary kidney cancer, also called renal cell cancer, is a malignant (cancerous) tumor that starts in your kidneys.
-Although kidney cancer is less common than many other cancers in the United States, more than 55,000 people are diagnosed and treated for this disease each year.
+Primary kidney cancer is a malignant (cancerous) tumor that starts in your kidneys.
+Kidney cancer is the 8th most common cancer in the United States.
+Nearly 75,000 people are diagnosed with this disease each year.

 Most kidney tumors are found by chance after you have imaging of the abdomen (belly) for some other condition.
 In these cases, the tumors are often found at an early stage, before any symptoms have developed.